lDante93/simple-shop-rest-api/readme.md

 # Register

-Used to collect a Token for a registered User.
+Used to register an user's account.

 **URL** : `/api/user/register/`